Together we can bring hearing loss higher on the political agenda

 • Around 20% of women and 30% of men in Europe will live with hearing loss by the age of 70.
 (Shield, 2019, WHO, 2021; Lamb et al, 2016, hear-it, 2019)

-You might also be interested in reading more about hearing loss and cognitive decline in adults.
+Learn more about hearing loss and cognitive decline in adults.

 Hearing Loss Requires Immediate Action